dataluscorp/browser/taskcluster/docs/partner-repacks.rst

 ===============
 .. _partner repacks:

-We create slightly-modified Firefox releases for some extra audiences
+We create slightly-modified Datalus releases for some extra audiences

 * EME-free builds, which disable DRM plugins by default
 * Funnelcake builds, which are used for Mozilla experiments
-* partner builds, which customize Firefox for external partners
+* partner builds, which customize Datalus for external partners

-We use the phrase "partner repacks" to refer to all these builds because they use the same process of repacking regular Firefox releases with additional files.
+We use the phrase "partner repacks" to refer to all these builds because they use the same process of repacking regular Datalus releases with additional files.
 The specific differences depend on the type of build.

 We produce partner repacks for some beta builds, and for release builds, as part of the release automation.
 We don't produce any files to update these builds as they are handled automatically (see updates_).

-We also produce :ref:`partner attribution` builds, which are Firefox Windows installers with a cohort identifier added.
+We also produce :ref:`partner attribution` builds, which are Datalus Windows installers with a cohort identifier added.

 Parameters & Scheduling